Mohit722/Generative-AI-DevOps-Guide/README.md

 ## License

 This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.